blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - You want to avoid lock in to AWS as a cloud vendor.
 - You want to add many custom methods and query Events or Snapshots in a variety of ways the package doesn't offer.
 - You want to be able to do complex analytics and queries on your event stream in the future.
 This could get expensive and slow.
-For example, [Fathom Analytics struggled with this problem](https://usefathom.com/blog/ditched-dynamodb).
+Fathom Analytics struggled with this problem](https://usefathom.com/blog/ditched-dynamodb).
 - You don't want to invest the time into understanding DynamoDB and its strengths and weaknesses.
-- You haven't read the whole this README!
+- You haven't read the whole of this README!

 Event sourcing can be complicated, and so can DynamoDB, make sure you have a decent grasp of DynamoDB and read the whole README before choosing this approach.